General Interview Guide

 There is a delicate balance to be found between being proactive and being a nag.
 Here are some suggestions to help you find the right balance:

-• One week after the next step date (or, if a next step date is not provided, after the position closing date OR one week after you were interviewed): Follow up by email.
-Ask about your status, and couch your question in language that expresses your interest for the position and the company.
+- One week after the next step date (or, if a next step date is not provided, after the position closing date OR one week after you were interviewed): Follow up by email.
+Ask about your status, and couch your question in language that expresses your interest in the position and the company.
 Offer to provide any additional information that might be helpful.

 The staff at the career center is more than happy to talk with you about your interview experiences and help you develop your interviewing skills.